Many SEO campaigns rely heavily on backlinks to build authority.

 How the Content Supported Program Pages

 Traffic alone is not the goal of SEO.
-The real value comes from helping visitors discover relevant programs and opportunities.
+The real value comes from helping visitors discover relevant programs and opportunities and giving them a reason to fill out a contact form.

 When we reviewed user behavior data, we saw that many visitors who landed on these articles moved on to pages related to nursing programs, teaching programs, online degrees, and enrollment pathways.

-Three factors played a major role in the success of this campaign.
+Three factors played a major role in the success of this SEO content campaign.

-The second factor was clear program connections.
+- The second factor was clear program connections.
 Every piece of content linked naturally to relevant degree pages so readers could continue exploring.
+These top-of-funnel terms were directly linked to the pillar keywords relevant to the programs, building a nice internal link structure of hierarchy.

-As that authority increased, rankings expanded across a much wider range of keywords.
+As that authority increased, rankings expanded across a much wider range of keywords - and new SEO opportunities were born.

 SEO Growth Often Compounds